SyedFaisaLAbrar/syedfaisalabrar/README.md

 # 💫 About Me:
-Machine Learning Intern and Software Engineering Student 💻.
-Working on proficiency in various platforms & Programming languages.
+Software Engineering 💻.
+Working on proficiency in various platforms & Programming languages specially in Django and Machine Learning.

 ## 🌐 Socials: